monome/docs/norns/play.md

 - Hold K1 for four seconds.
 - Until you've performed this process a few times, it might help to look at the light next to the POWER jack.
 You'll see it transition from white, to peach, to amber -- you can let go of K1 at amber.
-- In a few seconds, you'll see a sparkle animation on the screen. norns is on.
+- In a few seconds, you'll see a sparkle animation on the screen and you'll hear a [sinelike startup tone](https://github.com/monome/norns/blob/71772c6ea43c90f15e7a5d3b7755d4beacc64c5b/sc/core/Crone.sc#L96). norns is on.

 **shield**